Your cart

 Premature Leakage vs. Leakages After Longer Use Time

 As the diaper is used for longer amounts of time, it becomes more difficult to identify a premature leakage.
-For any leakages that occur over an extended period of time, such as overnight use, there is still a good chance the leakage happened before the total capacity of the diaper was used up (except in above-average liquid ingestion cases).
-This would still be considered a premature leakage and we still consider that a total bummer.
+For any leakages that occur over an extended period of time, such as overnight use, there is still a good chance the leakage happened before full capacity was reached.

 Why is it important to diagnose premature leakages?
-These leakages are almost always due to 3 things: fit, the position in which your baby sleeps and the sex of the baby.
-Read on to check out tips on how to address each (except change your baby’s gender, we aren’t going there) and experience the easier, drier days we envisioned when we created these natural baby diapers.
+These leakages are almost always due to 3 things: fit, sleep position, and baby anatomy.
+Read on for tips on how to address each.

 Finding the Perfect Fit: The Tall & Slim vs. Short & Chubby Dilemma